 When thoughts of failure emerge, I bring my attention back to this moment, and to the next tiny step.
 I don’t have to know where I’m going.
 It just has to resonate with me.

-The path reveals itself as I walk it.
+The path reveals itself as I move forward.

 As Joseph Campbell said:

 “If you can see your path laid out in front of you step by step, you know it’s not your path.
 Your own path you make with every step you take.
 That’s why it’s your path.”

 The mistake we make is to believe we can learn enough to avoid mistakes.

 We assume that mistakes are bad, and that we can make faster progress if we absorb enough knowledge.
 But the path forward is through learning enough to take the next step.